jordraken/rack-tracker/README.md

 Normally you'd go ahead and add some partials to your application that will render out the needed tracking codes.
-As time passes by you'll find yourself with lots of tracking snippets, that will clutter your codebase :) When just looking at Analytics there are solutions like `rack-google-analytics` but they just soley tackle the existence of one service.
+As time passes by you'll find yourself with lots of tracking snippets, that will clutter your codebase :) When just looking at Analytics there are solutions like `rack-google-analytics` but they just solely tackle the existence of one service.

 We wanted a solution that ties all services together in one place and offers